Follow Us

 AI in Jury Selection

 The Sixth Amendment of the United States Bill of Rights guarantees defendants certain rights, an important one being the right to a fair and impartial jury.
-Despite this, it’s extremely challenging for any juror or potential juror to avoid possible sources of bias from information or misinformation disseminated from sources like social media and 24-hour […]
+Despite this, it’s extremely challenging for any juror or potential juror to avoid possible sources of bias from information or misinformation from sources like social media and 24-hour news […]

 Read more